 What was their strategy?

 In a market where most car companies brag about where the cars are made, luxury for less, or superior craftsmanship, Hyundai kept it real.
 They understood consumers, and what was important to their buying decision.
-Hyundai realized at the time people were in self-preservation mode and scared to make major purchases because of uncertainty.
+Hyundai realized when people were in self-preservation mode and scared to make major purchases because of uncertainty.
 What did they do?
-They gave people a little bit of "Assurance."
+They gave people a bit of “Assurance.”

 Now they are back for more, with an even bolder offer.
 Hyundai’s new campaign: Guaranteed trade-in value.
 When you buy a Hyundai, they will guarantee, in writing, the amount you will receive at trade-in for that car (assuming you decide to buy another Hyundai).